WORK-FRIENDLY ONLINE RETREAT

 The mind becomes gradually more clear, open and calm.

-It is easier not to identify with emotional states
+It is easier not to identify with emotional states.

 Flow of attention can move more freely.